apaz-cli/apaz-cli.github.io/blog/Grifters.md

 expense of some individual rights, then so be it.
 Whatever gets the job done.

     Gender is perhaps the most obvious application of the new (old) razor.
 People need the liberty to figure out (or save) their life and pursue their happiness.
-The degree to which the existence of queer people affects the lives of people who may have a problem with their queerness is relatively minuscule.
-Most arguments that I've heard to the contrary seem to boil down to "me or my family might have to look at them."
-Therefore to maximize the life, liberty, and ability to pursue happiness of all citizens, we should be supportive.
+Therefore we should be supportive.
 Or at least not unsupportive.
 The thought of passing a law for the explicit purpose of preventing certain people from acheiving happiness seems very unamerican to me.
+We've tried it before with Jim Crow laws, and many laws before that too.
+None of those laws have been on the right side of history.

     On the other side of the political spectrum, I think it's naive to dismiss the fact that an entire culture has grown up around the idea of gun ownership.
-These people want to maximize their happiness too, and fear the destruction of their culture.
+These people want to maximize their happiness too, and like the queers of today, fear the destruction of their culture.
 Then again, the government does have the right to maximize the life of its citizens.
 I don't have strong opinions on gun control, but I feel that we're approaching the problem from entirely the wrong angle.
 We are talking past each other.
 We should be trying to understand the culture and motivations of our counterparty.

     Housing is another application of the razor.
 Zoning rules and red tape make it difficult and expensive to build new housing units, especially the sort of low cost